Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 ## Instructions

-- You can copy andpaste the SQL statements from this material to a query window in SQL Server Management Studio.
+- You can copy and paste the SQL statements from this material to a query window in SQL Server Management Studio.
 - _You have to be very careful not to miss any details when you execute the given SQL statements_.
 If you accidentally miss some detail, start the task again.

 ## Task 1: Creating a table for testing